 Take a look at our top five holiday destinations for cannabis lovers.

 It’s no secret that Holland has always had a more lax approach regarding the use of cannabis.
-For decades, marijuana lovers have flocked to the country and, in particular, to Amsterdam.
+For decades, cannabis lovers have flocked to the country and, in particular, to Amsterdam.
 Since the ‘70s, the Dutch police have been instructed to ignore places selling weed once they have followed specific guidelines.

 They see the cannabis subculture as an essential generator of revenue, but you should check the local laws to be sure before you visit.
 If you’re planning to travel to Holland, get prepared with Me Time Box to take advantage of all the world-famous “Coffee-shops” and the large variety of green on offer.

 Cambodia is a country that’s more off the beaten track than most, and there’s a relaxed attitude surrounding cannabis that’s friendly towards visitors.
-Marijuana is illegal in Cambodia, but yet the police seem to tolerate its sale and consumption.
+Marijuana is illegal in Cambodia, yet the police seem to tolerate its sale and consumption.

 The nation is lenient enough to be considered a smokers paradise.
 Several variants are available for purchase at the local markets at low prices.
 You might come across a small eatery offering “happy pizza,” which is cooked with the herb for a powerful edible high.